Skip to Content

 Bundle

-The artifacts can be bundled into an NPM package using bundle command that also creates package.json and README.md files, where README documents each method with self-documented code samples.
-See example for more details.
+The TypeScript artifacts can be bundled into an NPM package using bundle command that also creates package.json and README.md files, where the README file outlines each method with self-documented code samples.
+See “Hello World” example for more details.

 Note that, in order to create a bundle, you need to have package.json and tsconfig.json files in the root of your project.